-Events are the result of an actual or potential loss of required separation, or other situations
+Events are the result of an actual or potential loss of required separation, or other situations that degrade safety within the NAS, and occur during the provision of ATC services.

-- When an individual is involved in, observes, or identifies an operational safety hazard/problem, or experiences a safety-related event.

-- A single event can involve multiple individuals.
-Quality Assurance (QA) validates MORs and electronically reported encounters (PARs) for compliance/noncompliance.
+- When an individual is involved in, observes, or identifies an operational safety hazard/problem, or experiences a safety-related event. - A single event can involve multiple individuals. - Quality Assurance (QA) validates MORs and electronically reported encounters (PARs) for compliance/noncompliance.
 This determination is never made at the local level.